besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 ## Modeling of the spreading of forest wildfire using a convLSTM neural network.
 Prediction 3-days forward.
-A personal trial, unfortunately unsuccessful.😉
+A personal trial, unfortunately unsuccessful🤷

-#### **Date: original issue 23 April 2020, updated 23 june 2021**
+#### **Date: original issue 23rd April 2020, updated 24th June 2021**
 #### **Author: Bessam Mehenni**

 ### **Subject : Modeling of the spreading of a forest wildfire using a ConvLSTM neural network.
 Province of Alberta, Canada.**<br/><br/>